saisusheelkode/Sai/README.md

 # Teaching

-## Graduate Teaching Assistant, The Department of Electrical and Computer Engineering (Dec 2019 – Present)
+## Graduate Teaching Assistant (Dec 2019 – Present)
-> The University of Alabama in Huntsville
+The University of Alabama in Huntsville

+> The Department of Electrical and Computer Engineering
 * EE 202: Intro Digital Logic Design
 * EE 213: Electrical Circuit Analysis I
 * EE 315: Intro Electronic Analysis and Design